 Introduce Students to Literacy Manipulatives

-Another activity to do during the first day of guided reading is to show students different literacy manipulatives they might use during guided reading groups.
+Another activity to do during the first day of reading small group is to show students different literacy manipulatives they might use during reading small groups.
 Give them a chance to touch and play with them, too.
 This will help save time in the future because these items won’t be brand new.
 Some items you may want to have out for the first meeting are:

 - alphabet chart